Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 1. Navigate to your **Downloads folder**, then into the **previously-extracted AKS-HCI Public Preview folder**
 2. **Double-click** the Windows Admin Center MSI file to start the update process
-3. Follow the installation wizard, leaving the **default selections** to complete the upgrade of Windows Admin Center
+3. Follow the installation wizard, make the selections for diagnostic data and the use of Microsoft Update, leaving the **default selections** for the rest of the options, to complete the upgrade of Windows Admin Center.
+This will take a few minutes to complete.

 *******************************************************************************************************